 Since completing her PhD under the supervision of Professor Leo Hurwicz, Professor Wooders has researched primarily in the areas of public economic theory, game theory and network theory.
-She has published extensively on club theory, the theory of local public goods and coalition theory.
+She has published extensively on club theory, the theory of local public goods and coalition theory and also on other topics including networks, the battle of the sexes (over the distribution of male surplus), and the growth maximizing distribution of income.
 Her publications include articles in Econometrica, Journal of Economic Theory, Games and Economic Behavior and other leading journals in economics.
 In the area of mathematics, Professor Wooders has published in Mathematics of Operations Research and Optimization.
-Professor Wooders has held visiting appointments at Paris 1, Yale, Bonn, CentER for Economic Research (Tilburg), Hebrew University, CORE (Louvain-la-Neuve), the Autonomous University of Barcelona, and California Institute of Technology, among other institutions.
+Professor Wooders has held visiting appointments at New York University Abu Dhabi (NYUAD), Paris 1, Yale, Bonn, CentER for Economic Research (Tilburg), Hebrew University, CORE (Louvain-la-Neuve), the Autonomous University of Barcelona, and California Institute of Technology, among other institutions.
 She is frequently invited to give keynote and plenary talks.

 Besides her activities in fostering research in public economics as President of the Association for Public Economic Theory, she has organized numerous scientific events, including Program Chair of the 1994 North American Summer Meetings of the Econometric Society.
 She has been guest editor of several journals, including Social Choice and Welfare and Games and Economic Behavior.
 Her recent research continues her work on club theory and coalitional games and new lines of research on stereotyping, and networks.

-In her own view, Professor Wooders’ most notable achievement was obtaining a four-year undergraduate degree (from the University of Alberta) in two and a half years, with dependent children in tow.
+In her own view, Professor Wooders’ most notable achievement was obtaining a four-year undergraduate degree (from the University of Alberta) in two and a half years, with kids in tow.